Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I've always tried to go a step past wherever people expected me to end up."
+> "Meanings are not determined by situations, but we determine ourselves by the meanings we give to situations."
-> — **Beverly Sills**
+> — **Alfred Adler**

 ---